πŸ”₯ EOFY SALE β€” Up to 40% Off β€” Book Now, Travel Later!

 New Zealand's Most Spectacular Natural Wonder

 Milford Sound (Piopiotahi in Māori) is a fiord carved by glaciers over millions of years.
 Sheer cliffs rise 1,200 metres from dark water, waterfalls plunge from hanging valleys, and the iconic Mitre Peak (1,692 m) stands guard at the entrance.
-Rudyard Kipling called it "the eighth wonder of the world."
+Rudyard Kipling called it "the eighth wonder of the world," and it remains one of the most visited natural attractions in New Zealand, drawing over a million visitors each year.

 The Milford Road: One of the World's Great Drives